Brian Ritchie

 In 2007 Ritchie produced and toured with the Italian punk/folk band The Zen Circus, which subsequently changed its name to The Zen Circus and Brian Ritchie.
 The first international album of the band, Villa Inferno, was released in 2008 for the Italian record label Unhip Records.

 In 2008, Ritchie and his wife, Varuni Kulasekera, moved to Hobart, Tasmania, Australia, where he has guested in a band called The Green Mist.
 Ritchie does most of his work in DV (David Vartanian) Studios.

 On Australia Day 2012, Ritchie and his wife were naturalised as Australian citizens.

 In 2009 he curated the first Mona Foma (MoFo) festival in Hobart, Tasmania.
-Since 2009 he has curated Mona Foma every year.
+Since 2009 he has curated Mona Foma every year until 2024.
 At the 2012 MoFo, he organised an impromptu performance of the entire Violent Femmes first album by a 'super band' consisting of musicians playing at MoFo: the Dresden Dolls (Amanda Palmer, vocals, and Brian Viglione, drums), two musicians touring with PJ Harvey's band (Mick Harvey, guitar, and John Parish) and with Brian Ritchie himself on bass guitar and vibraphone.

 In 2010 he toured as bassist with the Australian surf instrumental band called The Break, composed of Midnight Oil members Rob Hirst, Jim Moginie and Martin Rotsey.

-Their debut album Church of the Open Sky was released on April 16, 2010 on the independent label Bombora, distributed by MGM.
+Their debut album Church of the Open Sky was released on April 16, 2010, on the independent label Bombora, distributed by MGM.

 In 2011 his home in Tasmania, designed by architect Stuart Tanner, was featured on the TV series Sandcastles.